Understanding Trauma in the Body After Birth

 Somatic reflection and trauma-informed coaching invite your body into the healing process.
 We slow down.
 We listen.
 We name what was never named.
 And we begin to build safety from the inside out.

 You don’t have to dive headfirst.
 You don’t have to retraumatize yourself.
 But you do get to get curious.
 You get to ask your body: What do you need right now?
+For those who’ve experienced pregnancy loss, working with a specialist in pregnancy loss therapy can support your emotional and physical healing in deeply compassionate ways.

 What’s Next?